Anyone else tired of these headlines?

-If you don’t make much money then one of the best things you can do is hustle on the side.
+If you don’t make much money then one of the best things you can do is start a side hustle.
 The more money you can make in your off hours, the more you can funnel into investments and savings.
 You don’t have to hustle forever, but the quicker you can build up your investments, the more time it’ll have to grow.

 Some helpful articles to get started: